MFichtl/CodingChallenges/README.md

 # Coding Challenges

-Solutions and Testing for some coding challenges I worked on.
+Solutions and Testing for some Javascript coding challenges I worked on.